Council-Sponsored Grant Activities: On Eagle's Wings

 Cultural Outreach Program in the African American Community

-The cultural outreach programs are intended to prepare parents with children with developmental disabilities who are also members of minority communities for the Partners in Policymaking® program – by providing outreach services to minority parents, personal support, and a training program that offers resource information about available programs and services, and introduces the concepts of the Partners program.
+The cultural outreach program prepares parents with children with developmental disabilities from a minority community for the Partners in Policymaking® program.
+Outreach and personal support are incorporated into the program.
+Training sessions provide resource information about programs and services, introductory leadership skills, and introduce the concepts of the Partners program.